Montana/app-home/README.md

 }
 ```

-Populate these settings with the appropirate values.
+Populate these settings with the appropriate values.
 Where provided Microsoft Account's must have played the service they are inside.

 ### Migrations